The powers and duties associated with the water industry in Scotland are primarily contained within five Scottish Acts of Parliament.

 Ministers currently exercise the powers set out in these five main acts through the following set of regulations and Ministerial orders.

-- the Provision of Water and Sewerage Services (Reasonable Cost) (Scotland) Regulations 2015 (SSI 2015/79), which make provision for determining the points to which Scottish Water must take water supply pipes and public sewers so as to enable connections to be made at reasonable cost
+- the Provision of Water and Sewerage Services (Reasonable Cost) (Scotland) Regulations 2015 (SSI 2015/79), make provision for determining the points to which Scottish Water must take water supply pipes and public sewers so as to enable connections to be made at reasonable cost

-- the Water Industry (Scotland) Act 2002 (Directions in the Interests of National Security) Order 2002 (SI 2002 No. 1264 (S. 4)), giving Ministers powers to give directions to Scottish Water in the interests of national security of for mitigating the effects of any civil emergency
+- the Water Industry (Scotland) Act 2002 (Directions in the Interests of National Security) Order 2002 (SI 2002 No. 1264 (S. 4)), gives Ministers powers to give directions to Scottish Water in the interests of national security of for mitigating the effects of any civil emergency

-- the Water Industry (Scotland) Act 2002 (Consequential and Savings Provisions) Order 2002 (SSI 2002/166), setting out additional provisions relating to transfer of property and liabilities from the previous water authorities to Scottish Water, current charges schemes and codes of practice, billing and collection and charges reduction schemes, and recovery of charges by local authorities from Scottish Water
+- the Water Industry (Scotland) Act 2002 (Consequential and Savings Provisions) Order 2002 (SSI 2002/166), sets out additional provisions relating to transfer of property and liabilities from the previous water authorities to Scottish Water, current charges schemes and codes of practice, billing and collection and charges reduction schemes, and recovery of charges by local authorities from Scottish Water

-- the Water Industry (Scotland) Act 2002 (Consequential Modifications) Order 2004 (Statutory Instrument 2004 No. 1822 (S. 3)), modifying the original Act to replace references to water and sewerage authorities with references to Scottish Water
+- the Water Industry (Scotland) Act 2002 (Consequential Modifications) Order 2004 (Statutory Instrument 2004 No. 1822 (S. 3)), modifies the original Act to replace references to water and sewerage authorities with references to Scottish Water

-- the Water Services etc. (Scotland) Act 2005 (Consequential Provisions and Modifications) Order 2005 (Statutory Instrument 2005 No. 3172), providing for a right of reference for Scottish Water requiring WICS to refer its determination of Scottish Water's charges to the Competition Commission
+- the Water Services etc. (Scotland) Act 2005 (Consequential Provisions and Modifications) Order 2005 (Statutory Instrument 2005 No. 3172), provides for a right of reference for Scottish Water requiring WICS to refer its determination of Scottish Water's charges to the Competition Commission

 - the Sewerage Nuisance (Code of Practice) (Scotland) Order 2006 (SSI 2006/155)